DanielAnzolaForero/Cybersecurity-Portfolio/README.md

 All projects in this repository are implemented for learning purposes in controlled environments and follow ethical and defensive security practices.

-## License
-This project is licensed under the MIT License, allowing others to view, use, and adapt the content for educational purposes.